RutgerStessens/APIdev_Project_RS/README.md

-# My Music Library API Documentation
+# Music API Documentation

-Welcome to the documentation for **My Music Library API**.
-This API allows me to manage information about music genres, artists, albums, and songs.
-I can interact with the API using HTTP requests.
+Welcome to my documentation for **My Music Library API**.
+This API allows you to manage information about music genres, artists, albums, and songs.
+You can interact with the API using HTTP requests to perform various actions on your music library.

 ## Table of Contents